William Nordhaus Speaks at May 13 Moynihan Event Focusing on Climate Policy

 The winner of the American Academy of Political and Social Science (AAPSS) Daniel Patrick Moynihan Prize, William Nordhaus, became committed to the study of climate and to developing macroeconomic approaches that dealt with environmental change in the 1970s.
 Professor Nordhaus is the inventor of economic models that determine efficient paths for coping with a warming planet, and his scientific contributions culminated in a Nobel Prize in Economics in 2018.
 He has long emphasized the importance of cooperative international approaches to the control of carbon emissions, and has recently advocated for so-called climate clubs as a policy approach that can change international incentives in environmental policy.

 On May 13, 2021, from 3:00 to 4:30 p.m.
-EDT, the AAPSS will host an online seminar, co-sponsored by SAGE Publishing, that is focused on international economic and policy approaches to environmental regulation: “A Turning Point for International Climate Policy?
+EDT, the AAPSS hosted an online seminar, co-sponsored by SAGE Publishing, that focused on international economic and policy approaches to environmental regulation: “A Turning Point for International Climate Policy?
 New Approaches to Environmental and Economic Cooperation.”
-Professor Nordhaus will be joined by a panel of experts to discuss carbon pricing approaches, climate clubs, and contemporary international climate policy.
+Professor Nordhaus was joined by a panel of experts to discuss carbon pricing approaches, climate clubs, and contemporary international climate policy.

 Moderator: Robert Keohane, Professor of International Affairs, Princeton University

 Presenter and Panelist: William Nordhaus, Sterling Professor of Economics and Professor of Forestry and Environmental Studies, Yale University